 - 1. Surround yourself with trusted advisors, mentors, and peers. - 2.
 Seek encouragement and constructive feedback. - 3.
 Leverage alternative perspectives and solutions for effective fear management.

 Continuous Learning and Development

-- 01 Encourage employees to acquire new skills and adapt to new technologies. - This enhances individual capabilities and ensures organizational agility. - offering online courses, and supporting personal and professional development.
+- 01 Encourage employees to acquire new skills and adapt to new technologies. - 02 This enhances individual capabilities and ensures organizational agility. - 03 Examples: Providing training programs, offering online courses, and supporting professional development.